Toggle site contrast Toggle contrast

 Donna Pratt, Charity Hub Manager at L&D Hospital

 The Charity have a shop based in the Maternity Unit at the L&D which I have the wonderful job of managing.
-The shop is growing every day and we will soon be launching a trolley service and an online shop alongside what we currently do.
-This is very exciting and will be a huge asset to the shop services.
+We also run a trolley service, which visits the wards and departments around the L&D hospital.
+This is proving to be a huge benefit to the staff and patients around the hospital.

-The shop is a great place to work and the ideal place to promote the Charity and all that we do.
-I feel very proud and privileged to work for such an amazing charity, and with an incredible team.
+The shop is a great place to work and the ideal place to promote the Charity and all the amazing things we do.
+I feel very proud and privileged to work for such an amazing charity, and with an incredible team, that makes a difference every day.

-Part of my role in managing the shop is working with an amazing group of volunteers who give up their time to support us.
-We are always looking for new volunteers.
-If you are over the age of 18 and would like to volunteer in either our shop or for the trolley service please get in touch.
+A huge part of my role in managing the shop is working with an amazing group of volunteers who give up their time to support us.
+We are always on the lookout for new volunteers to join our fantastic team.
+If you are over the age of 18 and would like to volunteer in either our shop or for the trolley service please get in touch by emailing BHNCharityHub@ldh.nhs.uk or calling 07800 711 370.

 Mhairi Emery, Volunteer Co-ordinator